30 things to do in Karlovy Vary Czech republic

 24. Buy BIO Havlíkova Apoteka cosmetics

 I am all into organic cosmetics and when taking my daily walks around Karlovy Vary promenade, I bumped into Havlíkova Apoteka shop.
 Their products are not locally made in Karlovy Vary, but they grow organic herbs in Prague where the main store is also located.
 While to get the Ecocert bio certification only 20% of the product ingredients must be organic, the Havlíkova Apoteka cosmetics contain 96% of organic herbs and plants.
 The company follows traditional methods of growing plants.
 Their cosmetic recipes are based on the Czech pharmacist Karel Havlík’s books who spent years making own cosmetics for rich women.
-I believe you definitely should get some products while in Karlovy Vary or on Havlíkova Apoteka eshop.
-They all really smell fantastic, like pure herbs.
+I believe you definitely should get some products while in Karlovy Vary.
+They all smell fantastic, like pure herbs.

 25. Get a smoothie or fresh juice at Rubin